m1stadev/ios-tools/README.md

 ## Requirements
 - Python 3
-- A macOS or Linux computer
+- A macOS or Linux computer (although not all scripts support Linux)
 - Required libraries:
     - `pip3 install -r requirements.txt`